deltatrigger/bill/Firestone Law Enforcement Security Act.md

 (c) “POST certification” shall refer to the mandated certification which must be maintained by an individual in order to be eligible for employment within any Law Enforcement Department or law enforcement officer position, issued by the Firestone Peace Officer Standards and Training.

-(d)A ‘type 1 prescribed offense’ is one which, if an individual commits while either on-duty or off-duty as part of a Law Enforcement Department, they will be liable for an immediate certification suspension.
+(d) A ‘type 1 prescribed offense’ is one which, if an individual commits while either on-duty or off-duty as part of a Law Enforcement Department, they will be liable for an immediate certification suspension.
 The list of “type 1 prescribed offence” is as follows:

-(i).
-Any offence classified as a “Felony” that is not defined as a Type 2 prescribed offense.
+(i) Any offence classified as a “Felony” that is not defined as a Type 2 prescribed offense.

 (ii) Impersonation